jka6502/stratum/README.md

 - **Inline scripts are not necessarily sequenced**

-If a page contains multiple inline scripts, the order they are executed in will be indeterminate.
+If a page contains multiple inline scripts, the order they are executed in will be indeterminate (well, determinate, but according to complex rules).

-Any script containing one or more `require` calls may, or may not, cause execution of that script to be deferred until its dependencies have been satified.
+This is because any script containing one or more `require` calls may, or may not, cause execution of that script to be deferred, depending on whether its dependencies have already been handled.

-**Requiring in one inline script will not ensure dependencies are met before subsequent scripts are executed**.
+**Requiring in one inline script will not ensure dependencies are met before executing subsequent scripts**.

 - **Avoiding problems**